-The university has two childcare facilities in the Higashi-Hiroshima Campus and two more in the Kasumi Campus (however, this includes inviting licensed on-campus nursery facilities).
-Students as well as teachers are allowed to use these facilities under certain conditions.
+The university has two childcare facilities in the Higashi-Hiroshima Campus (This includes inviting licensed on-campus nursery facilities) and two more in the Kasumi Campus.
+Students and teachers can use these facilities under certain conditions.

-Other activities aimed at students include a brown bag lunch meet-and-greet (introduced on next page) called BBC (Brown Bag Chat); a series of lectures on gender and society; and an open campus tea-party and participatory science lessons aimed at female high school students, which seek to expand the range of female researchers.
+Other activities aimed at students include a seminer; a series of lectures on gender and society; and an open campus tea-party and participatory science lessons aimed at female high school students, which seek to expand the range of female researchers.